ncoghlan/misc/notes/python_concepts/import_traps.rst

 package (if the higher level directory containing the package itself is also on ``sys.path``).

-As an example, Django (up to and including version 1.3) is guilty of setting up exactly this situation for site-specific applications - the application ends up being accessible as both ``app`` and ``site.app`` in the module namespace, and these are actually two *different* copies of the module.
-This is a recipe for confusion if there is any meaningful mutable module level state, so this behaviour has been eliminated from the default project layout in version 1.4 (site-specific apps will always need to be fully qualified with the site name, as described in the `release notes`_).
+As an example, Django (up to and including version 1.3) used to be guilty of setting up exactly this situation for site-specific applications - the application ends up being accessible as both ``app`` and ``site.app`` in the module namespace, and these are actually two *different* copies of the module.
+This is a recipe for confusion if there is any meaningful mutable module level state, so this behaviour was eliminated from the default project layout in version 1.4 (site-specific apps now always need to be fully qualified with the site name, as described in the `release notes`_).

 .. _release notes: https://docs.djangoproject.com/en/dev/releases/1.4/#updated-default-project-layout-and-manage-py